Action! Students Create Reader's Theater

 - Tell students that dialogue in a skit or play looks different than it does in prose or a poem.

-- Students should be told that they are going to use the words and actions of a characters in a passage to create a skit, or a Reader's Theater script.
+- Explain to students that they are going to use characters' words and actions in a passage to create a skit, or a Reader's Theater script.

 Explicit Instruction/Teacher Modeling(15 minutes)